giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

-# ContinuousSectionField (CSF) User Guide
+#  🛠  ContinuousSectionField (CSF) | Custom Weight Laws User Guide

-The **Continuous Section Field (CSF)** framework provides a continuous description of non-prismatic and multi-material beam members by generating longitudinally varying cross-section properties without using piecewise-prismatic discretization.

----

-## Advanced Material Variation: Custom Weight Laws
+This document provides the technical specifications for implementing and using **Custom Weight Laws** to define the variation of the Elastic Modulus (`weight`) along a structural member.

 ### Identify your Polygons (Naming is Key)